 A frequent speaker and award-winning author, Lynn holds a Masters of Regional Planning from Cornell University and a B.S. in community and regional planning from Iowa State University.
-She is a member of the American Institute of Certified Planners, American Planning Association and the Urban Land Institute.
+She is a member of the American Institute of Certified Planners, American Planning Association, Education Leaders of Color, and the Urban Land Institute.
 Lynn was honored with the 2009 Design Achievement Award from the Iowa State University College of Design and the 2016 Outstanding Young Alumni Award from the Iowa State University Alumni Association.

 Throughout her career, Lynn has developed and demonstrated skill in cultivating talent; building teams in complex organizations; transforming programs for greater impact; expanding funding sources and partnerships; and improving operational efficiency.
 Most recently, Lynn directed the $40M Community and National Initiatives (CNI) program at the John S. and James L. Knight Foundation.
 As CNI’s Vice President, she led a national team focused expanding talent, opportunity and engagement in the 26 communities where the Knight brothers once published newspapers.

 Prior to joining Knight Foundation, she served as the Deputy Assistant Secretary for Policy Development in the Office of Policy Development and Research at the U.S. Department of Housing and Urban Development.
 Appointed by President Obama in 2014, Lynn led a 23-member team focused on research, budget analysis and policy development.
 During her tenure, she led the update of HUD’s strategic research plan; helped to create the Prosperity Playbook initiative and the resulting online toolkit to support economic mobility; and provided leadership on U.S. preparations for Habitat III.